 Other topics for consultation are less tied to the academic schedule.
 Contact us any time if you would like to talk about experimenting with a new pedagogy, documenting your teaching, conducting research in teaching and learning, or any other subject of concern or interest.

-CATLR will not provide any information about feedback and consultation services, or even that such a service was provided, without the express consent of the instructor who has used these services.
+CATLR will not provide any information about feedback and consultation services, or even that such a service was provided, without the express consent of the instructor who has used these services, or except as mandated by law.
 Likewise, video recordings of class sessions will be released only to the instructor, and CATLR will not retain or duplicate such recordings without the consent of the instructor.

 In short, we do not:

 - release the names of individuals who seek feedback services on their teaching except when authorized to do so by the individual seeking the services;

 - release information about a feedback service or even that a service was provided;